Calebhn/Capstone-Project/README.md

 * Creating dummy variables for the event column
 * Map customer id to a numeric form (integers going from 1 to 14824).
 This helped identify them easily when working with data.
 * Same mapping was done with the offer id (going from 0 to 9)
+* Suspicious customer profiles were deleted from the data sets.
+Customers with no gender, no income and age of 118 years where deleted.

+#### Files created
+All files are in the data folder inside this git
+* new_profile.json
+* portfolio_clean.json
+* transcript_profile_merge.json

+ ## Statistical analysis, Model generation & validation and creation of a Recommendation engine

+All the process concerning the analysis and creation of the recommendation engine is defined in the “Starbucks_Offers_Analysis.ipynb” jupyter notebook provided in this git.
+### Recomendation engine
+Different type of recomendations have been used for this pproject.
+* Collaborative filtering recomendation is used to find the best offers we can give to each specific customer considering how other customers reacted earlier to this offers.
+* Content based recommentation has been used to reommend offers to new users.